 Live After Retirement – Stay Healthy

 “Most professional athletes and ball players end their sports careers at an age when others are just getting going in theirs,” notes Dr. Cidambi.
 “They have a long life to live after they retire from their sport and long-term use or misuse of opioid pain medication has serious consequences.”
 Dr. Cidambi cautions that long-term (over six months) use of opioid pain medication actually increases one’s sensitivity to pain, requiring higher doses.
 Continued use also leads to decreased energy and drive, daytime sedation and sleepiness and constipation.

 Ingesting higher doses over the long-term will likely cause tolerance and dependence, which can lead to brain damage due to respiratory depression (Hypoxia).
 The risk of overdose is always present.

 Retirement is Traumatic

 Opioids May Provide Escape“Professional athletes retire from their sport at a very early age.
-They usually have not had the time todevelop other skills or even hobbies,” says Dr. Cidambi.
-“So they enter retirement in a vacuum and theyalso find that the media’s attention has moved on to the emerging star in their sport.
-They oftentimessuffer from a chronic injury resulting from ignoring rehabilitative treatment and using opioidmedications to play through their pain.”
-Consequently, they face a tremendous trauma in their life atretirement.
-“In the absence of a strong social support system, it is easy for them to turn to pain pills tomask their feelings and escape from reality, especially if they have misused pain pills during theircareers.”
+They usually have not had the time to develop other skills or even hobbies,” says Dr. Cidambi.
+“So they enter retirement in a vacuum and they also find that the media’s attention has moved on to the emerging star in their sport.
+They oftentimes suffer from a chronic injury resulting from ignoring rehabilitative treatment and using opioid medications to play through their pain.”
+Consequently, they face tremendous trauma in their life at retirement.

 Chronic Opioid Use Will Likely Lead to Addiction